openbao/openbao/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Let us know about a bug!
 title: ''
-labels: ''
+labels: 'bug,pending-decision'
 assignees: ''

 ---

 <!-- Please reserve GitHub issues for bug reports and feature requests.

-For questions, the best place to get answers is on our [discussion forum](https://discuss.hashicorp.com/c/vault), as they will get more visibility from experienced users than the issue tracker.
+For questions, the best place to get answers is on our [mailing list](https://lists.lfedge.org/g/openbao), as they will get more visibility from experienced users than the issue tracker.

-Please note: We take Vault's security and our users' trust very seriously.
-If you believe you have found a security issue in Vault, please responsibly disclose by contacting us at security@hashicorp.com.
-Our PGP key is available at [our security page](https://www.hashicorp.com/security/).
+Please note: We take OpenBao's security and our users' trust very seriously.
+If you believe you have found a security issue in OpenBao, please responsibly disclose by contacting us at TODO: security email.
+Our PGP key is available at [TODO: our security page](TODO).

 -->